 Later I danced on the table to Lizzie singing FEVER.
 Everyone had a good laugh and while Lizzie and Vonelli might not last forever, I wished them luck.

 After all there is no time for giving like Christmas.

 Lord Ventnor aka Bob Souter passed away several years ago.

-He remains in the hearts of his friends and family.
+He remains alive in the hearts of his friends and family.

-Lizzie also went to the other sides of the Here-Now.
+Lizzie also went to the other side of the Here-Before.

 Her music survives her in the Here-Now.

 fotos by peter nolan smith